 De Blasio is up for re-election on November 7, 2017.
 His mayorship is widely viewed as one of the least successful in modern times.

 Two weeks ago, de Blasio raised eyebrows after skipping an NYPD swearing-in ceremony so he could protest Trump at the G20 Summit in Germany.
 All on taxpayers’ dime.

 De Blasio was universally slammed for his anti-police, showboating antics.
-Joining the fray was Fox News anchor Eric Bolling, who called de Blasio a “despicable, self-dealing clown.”
+Joining the fray was former Fox News anchor Eric Bolling, who called de Blasio a “despicable, self-dealing clown.”

 — Conservative News (@BIZPACReview) July 9, 2017